Irish Flutes - Foot Joint Considerations

 If you intend to have an Eb, C# or C key, it is very desirable that the foot be separate to permit it to rotate for best access to the foot keys.

-There are three foot joint options:
+There are three foot joint options for keyed flutes:

 • the Short D foot, which terminates visually and acoustically at D.